 I don’t think it’s had an affect on the way boys behave.
-Most boys at my sixth form were on board with the narrative that it’s a war on men, and they can’t do or say anything anymore.
+Most boys in my class were on board with the narrative that it’s a war on men, and they can’t do or say anything anymore.
 It didn’t help that a male tutor even said that sexual harassment is just being chatted up by an ugly guy.
 It’s like the boys have the same attitude my granddad did and I don’t think there’s this big generational divide of opinion about these things as people believe, or at least progression that we’re seeing generally with women.

-This isn’t going to have any impact for working class women or women of colour, only the women who get to the same level in the future as those who were coming out with their stories in the first place.
+This isn’t going to have any impact for working class women or women of color, only the women who get to the same level in the future as those who were coming out with their stories in the first place.

 Ben, 20, Cardiff

-When I think of ‘#MeToo’ what comes to my mind is people speaking out traumatic incidents.
+When I think of ‘#MeToo’ what comes to my mind is people speaking out about traumatic incidents.
 It doesn’t matter what it is, it’s just talking about bad things that’ve happened to you, whether a home invasion or a robbery or a sexual assault.
 It’s talking about something that has really impacted them as a person.

 I don’t go on Twitter, I stay on Facebook and Instagram, so you don’t really see any links or whatever.
 I don’t think it was on the minds of people my age because on Instagram we mainly just see pictures.
 Social media played a big part in who saw #MeToo and how the message was spread.
-Honestly I still think it wasn’t spoken about enough in the places we look to – it was easy to not see it.
-When it comes to Instagram, it’s all about ‘I’m really happy’, it’s not ‘read this article’.
+Honestly, I still think it wasn’t spoken about enough in the places we look to—it was easy to not see it.
+When it comes to Instagram, it’s all about ‘I’m really happy,’ it’s not ‘read this article.’
 On the one hand, it’s easy to talk about things online but we also get judged very easily.
 So people might not want to come out about that kind of stuff.